Lamer87/Space_Engineers_DLC_unlocker/README.md

     - If you used the Tool: run `CreamAPI_Tool.cmd` and press "**C**",
     if it recognizes that CreamAPI is no longer present, just press "**C**" again.

-    - If you did manual installation, remove the file `steam_api64_o.dll` then redo "Manual Installation"
+    - If you did manual installation, remove the file `steam_api64_o.dll` then redo "Manual Installation".
     CreamAPI dll= ~700/800kb.
     Legit dll= ~290kb.